 I don’t want to risk being rated for PTSD because of work restrictions.
 What should I do?

 Having PTSD does not automatically result in workplace restrictions.
 As per SF 86, mental health treatment and counseling in and of itself is not a reason to revoke or deny eligibility for access to classified information.
 This also includes holding a sensitive position.
-In fact, seeking or receiving mental health care for personal wellness and recovery may contribute favorably to decisions about your eligibility for employment.
+Seeking or receiving mental health care for personal wellness and recovery may contribute favorably to decisions about your employment eligibility.

 If you have PTSD, seek help and keep up with your appointments.
-There are support options and treatment for ptsd.
+There are support options and treatment for PTSD.
 If you are in crisis, please contact the VA Crisis Hotline.
-The new veterans’ crisis line phone number is simple to access: just dial 988, then press 1 to reach a caring, qualified responder for 24/7 support.
+The new veterans’ crisis line phone number is simple: dial 988, then press 1 to reach a caring, qualified responder for 24/7 support.